lovetoys/lovetoys/README.md

 #### System:draw()

-This function is going to be called by the engine every draw.
+This method is going to be called by the engine every draw.

+#### System:onAddEntity(entity)

+- **entity** (Entity) - The entity added

+Overwrite this method in your system subclass.
+It will get called every time an entity gets added to the system.

 ### Engine